Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 29 Maret 2025 22.25.33 UTC
+- WIB: Sabtu, 29 Maret 2025 23.31.49 UTC
-- WITA: Sabtu, 29 Maret 2025 23.25.33 UTC
+- WITA: Minggu, 30 Maret 2025 00.31.49 UTC
-- WIT: Minggu, 30 Maret 2025 00.25.33 UTC
+- WIT: Minggu, 30 Maret 2025 01.31.49 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: inspirational
+Kategori: motivational